kragen/derctuo/markdown/language-of-choice.md

-I was reading over Darius Bacon's [The Language of Choice][0] yesterday, which is an introduction to binary decision diagrams;
+I was reading over Darius Bacon’s [The Language of Choice][0] yesterday, which is an introduction to binary decision diagrams;
 chatting with Bacon, a couple of ideas came out that I thought I ought to write down.

-(I'm going to ignore tokenization and thus whitespace here, since it would add more heat than light.)
+(I’m going to ignore tokenization and thus whitespace here, since it would add more heat than light.)

 [0]: https://codewords.recurse.com/issues/four/the-language-of-choice